smolinad/navis/docs/introduction.rst

 Introduction
 ============

 **Navis** is a minimal, plug-and-play navigation stack for Python robotics experiments.

-It provides a simple, consistent API for running navigation servers and robot clients, allowing users to quickly connect simulated (or later, physical) robots to a centralized controller.
+It provides a simple, consistent API for running navigation servers and robot clients under the same LAN, with automatic discovery supported through ``Zenoh``, allowing users to quickly connect simulated (or later, physical) robots to a centralized controller.

 Key Features
 ------------